Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

 What product or service you want to sell, and what kind of team you want to work with is more your responsibility.
 But when it comes to finding the right market, we can help you decide where, in the world, your product is probably the most needed.
 In order to do so, you need to follow a few steps:

-MARKET EXPLORATION: Now that you know what the competition is doing and who you want to sell to, you can market finder tools that will help you pinpoint where in the world you should start exporting.
-Many of them are accessible for free on the world wide web.
-Here are some examples:
+STEP 6.
+Now that you know what the competition is doing and who you want to sell to, you can use market finder tools that will help you pinpoint where in the world you should start exporting.
+Many of them are accessible for free on the world wide web, like the Export Accelerator by Getting to Global or Market Finder by Google.

 [You’re still not sure about how to find the right market?
 We have a great blog article on this exact topic.
 See here!]